-There was an indication for the need for follow-up sessions to help participants grapple with those aspects of life in Estonia that continue to prove troublesome eveb after the taking place of the training-module.
+There was an indication for the need for follow-up sessions to help participants grapple with those aspects of life in Estonia that continue to prove troublesome.
 This allows for the provision of more continual support during the adaptation process and should help the programme to better cater to the needs of participants.
 Possibly, instead of a three-day straight module, the module should be divided into three separate days where participants can reflect their current need for information as it changes.

 The need to better integrate the IP module with other services offered to people who have received international protection whenever possible.
 There appeared to be little to no exchange of information between the various service providers dealing with this particular target group, which meant that the information and support provided was sometimes uncoordinated and frantic.

 It is therefore advisable to find a way to ask for cooperation with other services that extend to individuals who have received international protection to make sure that they are collectively capable of working towards facilitating the process of immigrant adaptation in the most efficient and helpful way possible.
-As a case in point, for example the mapping of peron's skills for entering the Estonian labour market is sometimes done by 3-4 different organisations (for example, by IOM during the training, by Estonian Unemployment Fund or by the Refugee Council, or by some other third parties), but in these cases, we can presume some duplication of the same work, but with almost no information sharing with each other, which would facilitate and ease the whole process both for these organisations as well as for the person him/herself.